demainic/BSY/IO.md

 sudo mkdir /mnt
 sudo mount /dev/vdb1 /mnt
 ```
-6. In the new partition he 10gb files cant be created:
+6. In the new partition the 10gb files can be created:

 ```
 sudo dd if=/dev/zero of=/mnt/file1 bs=1G count=10